-A two-year phase when Mars Reconnaissance Orbiter's primary mission will be communications support for other missions, is scheduled to begin when the primary science phase ends in December 2008 and run for two years.
-Important relay support will begin, however, when MRO begins its own science phase if Spirit or Opportunity is still operating on the surface.
+A two-year phase when the top priority for Mars Reconnaissance Orbiter will be communications support for other missions is scheduled to begin when the primary science phase ends in December 2008 and run for two years.
+Important relay support will begin before that, however.